 - There's no coverage if you go out-of-network.

 - You’ll need a referral from your PCP before seeing another network physician or specialist.
 Your physician should seek prior authorization for things like surgeries and most lab and radiology services, even when performed in your doctor's office.

 - You must visit network locations.

 - For PCP appointments, see the PCP printed on your ID card.

 - For lab and radiology appointments, go to the locations in the counties printed on your ID card.
 Your radiology facility is assigned based on your PCP's county, and your lab facility is assigned based on the county in which you live.

 - Lower premiums than traditional health plan options.

 - Your preventive care is covered 100% in our network.

-- Wellness program with fitness reimbursement, at-home biometric screenings and telephonic health coaching.
+- Wellness program with fitness reimbursement, and telephonic health coaching for small business customers.